3 Ways to Serve Healthy Holiday Snacks Kids Will Crave

-The holidays are an exciting time of year, full of family gatherings, nights spent drafting letters to Santa and caroling out in the snow (or 70-degree weather, let’s be honest).
+The holidays are an exciting time of year, full of family gatherings, nights spent drafting letters to Santa and caroling out in the snow (or 70-degree weather if you live in the Gulf South; let’s be honest).
 Another aspect of the holiday season, and an important one at that, is food.
 Everywhere we turn, tables are lined with appetizers and sweets and indulgent plates of festive offerings.

 Treating ourselves to our favorite holiday fare can be part of our annual festive traditions, even when we’re looking to keep our wellness goals in check.
 Here’s a rundown on some of our favorite good-for-you holiday snacks that even kids will love for you to prepare for your next holiday gathering.

-Keep things natural by popping your own popcorn and get creative with holiday-inspired flavors like nutmeg and cinnamon, fresh rosemary and garlic powder or toss in a handful of white chocolate chips (try Lily’s no-sugar chocolate chips) and add a dash of salt for a sweet and savory treat.
+- Popcorn: Keep things natural by popping your own popcorn and get creative with holiday-inspired flavors like nutmeg and cinnamon, fresh rosemary and garlic powder or toss in a handful of white chocolate chips (try Lily’s no-sugar chocolate chips) and add a dash of salt for a y: